Set Worthy Goals

 What Makes a Goal Worthy?

+This is not a “5 easy steps to” post.
 The most worthy and satisfying goals require effort.
 And time to achieve.
 They stretch you in attaining them.
 Worthy goals make you into a slightly different person than the person you were when you set them.
-They transform you.
-So, apologies if you were thinking this was a “5 easy steps” post.
-Good golas are tough.
-They require effort and persistence.
-And their achievement seem to involve struggle, practice, and time.
-So, buckle up.
+They require persistence and their achievement involves struggle, practice, and time.

-And while everyone’s definition of worthy is somewhat subjective, I find that truly worthy goals tend to fall into five categories for people:
+And while everyone’s definition of worthy is somewhat subjective, I find that truly worthy goals fall into five categories:

 1. Growth